postgresml/postgresml/pgml-cms/docs/guides/embeddings/vector_normalization.md

 ## Considerations and Best Practices

 - **Performance**: Normalization can be computationally intensive, especially with large datasets.
 Consider batch processing and appropriate indexing.
-- **Storage**: Normalized vectors might not need to be persisted if they are only used transiently, which can save storage.
+- **Storage**: Normalized vectors might not need to be persisted if they are only used transiently, which can save storage or IO latency.